-Failure to Complete Sanctions, Comply with Interim and Long-term Remedies, and/or Responsive Actions

-All responding parties are expected to comply with conduct sanctions, responsive actions and/or corrective actions within the timeframe specified by the Title IX Coordinator and/or Assistant Vice President for Human Resources.
-Failure to abide by these conduct sanctions, responsive actions, and/or corrective actions by the date specified, whether by refusal, neglect or any other reason, may result in additional sanctions, responsive actions, and/or corrective actions; and/or suspension, expulsion, and/or termination from UNA and may be noted on a student's education record or employee file.
-A suspension or administrative leave will only be lifted when compliance is achieved to the satisfaction of the Title IX Coordinator and/or Assistant Vice President for Human Resources.
+15. Failure to Complete Sanctions, Comply with Interim and Long-term Remedies, and/or Responsive Actions sanctions, responsive actions, and/or corrective actions by the date specified, whether by refusal, neglect or any other reason, may result in additional sanctions, responsive actions, and/or corrective actions; and/or suspension, expulsion, and/or termination from UNA and may be noted on a student's education record or employee file.
+A suspension or administrative leave will only be lifted when compliance is achieved to the satisfaction of the Title IX Administrator and/or Assistant Vice President for Human Resources.